Thank you for your interest in submitting an article to WAESOL Educator. Questions: email@example.com.

 What kinds of articles is WAESOL Educator looking for?

 - ELT Resources Review We are interested in hearing about apps, websites, textbooks, materials, or any other resource you recommend to the greater WAESOL community.
-Write a summary of the resource in 300-700 words describing its purpose, how you have used it, and why you believe this resource may be useful to other professionals.
+Write a summary of the resource in 300-700 words describing its purpose, how you have used it, and why you believe this resource will be useful to other professionals.
 Limit references to fewer than three.
 All references should be cited in the text.

-- Conference Reviews and Professional Development Share insights about a recent conference you attended or a captivating or thought-provoking session; tell us about a stimulating course you took part in; share valuable professional experiences with the rest of the community by describing it in 1000 words or fewer.
+- Conference Reviews and Professional Development Share insights about a recent conference you attended or a captivating or inspiring session; tell us about a stimulating course you took part in; share valuable professional experiences with the rest of the community by describing it in 1000 words or fewer.